 Red Food Coloring

-9 Inch Cake Pan or Two 6 Inch Cake Pans
+9-Inch Cake Pan for Half Cake or Two 6-Inch Cake Pans

-For this recipe you’ll need a 9 inch cake pan (#ad) that is at least 2 inches high.
-The first time I made this I realized my 9 inch pan wasn’t deep enough and had to use a springform.
-Since the first time I made this cake I’ve acquired a lot of pans including 6 inch cake pans.
+For this recipe you’ll need a 9-inch cake pan that is at least 2 inches high.
+The first time I made this I realized my 9-inch pan wasn’t deep enough and had to use a springform.
+Since the first time I made this cake I’ve acquired a lot of pans including 6-inch cake pans.
 This cake works well with those, too.
+Just divide the batter between two 6-inch pans.

 Sweetness of Frosting